 General Data Protection Regulation (GDPR)

 GDPR is a regulation in the European Union that governs data protection and privacy for individuals within the EU.
 It is known as the world’s strictest data privacy and protection law.
 One common misperception is that this law only applies to companies based in the EU.
 This assumption is incorrect—the law also applies to US-based companies that store and manage the personal data of EU residents even if those residents are not in the EU.
-Non-compliance with GDPR can result in hefty fines, as evidenced by recent news about large US tech companies drawing penalties as a result of non-compliance with the GDPR.
+Non-compliance with GDPR can result in hefty fines, as evidenced by recent news articles about large US tech companies drawing hefty penalties as a result of non-compliance with the GDPR.
 For this reason, navigating the nuances of data privacy is a critical role of HR teams managing multinational companies.

 European Union Labour Law – Directives vs. Regulations